RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

 ### Expected Number of Participants:
 40 (first-come-first-served basis among students with the following qualifications)
 ### Prerequisites:
-Third-year undergraduate students and above or graduate students who:
+<ins>Third-year undergraduate students and above or graduate students</ins> who:
 1. have an understanding of fundamental programming concepts in Python 3, such as functions, loops, dictionaries, and arrays; familiarity with Pandas data structures; and an understanding of how to compute a regression line
 2. possess hardware satisfying the requirements below
 3. are able to participate in the entire workshop